octopode/tidychrom/README.md

 # tidychrom

-A dead simple toolkit for quantitative chromatography
+A Dead Simple Toolkit for Quantitative Chromatography

 ## work-in-progress notes